PyPSA/powerplantmatching/README.md

 learning algorithm was used to specify information about missing hydro classification (Run-of-River, Pumped Storage and Reservoir).

-Additionally, a feature for artificial hydro power plants was included in order to fulfil all country totals.
+Additionally, a feature for scaled hydro power plant capacities was included in order to fulfil all country totals.
 The database is available using the python command
 ```python
 from powerplantmatching import powerplant_collection as pc
 pc.MATCHED_dataset()